CPAP Mask Reviews: Compare and Shop

 The TrueBlue Story

 We were very excited when Respironics released the True Blue nasal CPAP mask, not because of the design but more for the anticipation that they would come out with a mask that could rival the quality of the ResMed family of masks.
 It’s not uncommon for us to see many prescriptions that are brand specific for a Respironics CPAP or BiPAP machine to be used with a ResMed CPAP mask.
+For the most part, all machines, regardless of brand or type (Auto, Fixed, or Travel), are compatible with all masks meaning as your prescription changes you can keep the same mask.
 The True Blue buzz wore off quickly and it’s hard to say if it was the quality of the mask, the fact that it was not prescribed by physicians very much or that the nasal mask interface market is completely saturated by too many mask options.
 Will the WISP follow in the footsteps of the TrueBlue or will give Respironics that edge to gain market share on nasal style masks?

 In closing I would like to tell you to check out our mask comparison chart and reviews currently being developed, this just may help you decide which CPAP therapy interface you might want to try.